Razia-Shaheen-Sara/cub3d/readme.md

 **Texture line**

-1. texture path ending with png
+1. texture path not ending with png
-2. spaces/tabs after png
+2. spaces/tabs after png shuld be valid
-3. spaces between identifier and texture path (should be invalid)
+3. NO spaces between identifier and texture path (should be invalid)
+4. wrong name of texture path

 **Color Line**

-1.  multiple delimeter within color line colors
+1. multiple delimeter within color line colors should be invalid
-2. spaces and tabs after
+2. spaces and tabs after color line valid

 **2d map**